Drugs and alcohol

 We don’t condone the use of illegal drugs or the misuse of prescription drugs or alcohol at the University of Leeds.
 But we understand that some students may choose to take drugs or drink alcohol during their time at Leeds.

-Our harm reduction stance means we’re committed to reducing harm by offering the support, resources and education students need to feel safe, make informed choices, and succeed – at Leeds and in their futures.
+Our harm reduction stance means we’re committed to reducing harm by offering the resources, education, specialist support, and advice you need to stay safe, make informed choices, and succeed – at Leeds and in your future.

 Support